 If you’re looking for a lean yet muscular dog with a round wide head, short ears, and a gentle and calm temperament, look no further than the American Bully XL.
+As the name suggests, the American Bully XL is the largest type of American Bullies with the Pocket Bully being the smallest.

 When it comes to the American Bully XL, it’s best not to judge a book by its cover.
 Underneath their bold mean face and muscular body is a gentle giant that loves to give you tons of kisses and hugs.